 The frequency of use also affects the lifespan of headphones.
 Headphones used frequently are more likely to wear down or break over time.

-This is particularly true for in-ear and on-ear headphones, which are more delicate and prone to damage.
+In-ear and on-ear headphones, which are more fragile, are especially susceptible to breakage.
 Over-ear headphones, which are more durable, can withstand more frequent use.

-To extend the lifespan of your headphones, it’s essential to take breaks from using them regularly.
+To prolong the life of your headphones, take breaks from using them.
 It’s also crucial to store them properly when not in use, such as in a protective case or on a headphone stand.

 Tips to Care for In-Ear and Wireless Headphones